verweypaolo/tang-nano-9k-matcher/README.md

-(always-complete, given this project's current matching semantics) filled quantity; for a rest, it's the *remaining* resting quantity, which may be smaller than the original order if part of it matched before the remainder rested; for a reject, it's the original incoming quantity, since nothing happened.
+(always-complete, given this project's current matching semantics) filled quantity; for a rest, it's the *remaining* resting quantity, which may be smaller than the original order if part of it matched before the remainder rested; for a reject or an invalid message, it's the original incoming quantity, since nothing happened.
 This distinction — remaining vs. original — matters for a downstream consumer (a planned Python dashboard, driven over the same serial link) that wants to track how much of an order is actually still live in the book.

+Unlike `message_rx.v`, which must incrementally accumulate a checksum as untrusted bytes arrive one at a time, `message_tx.v` already has every field available the instant a send is requested — its checksum is a single combinational expression over the latched field registers, computed once and stable for the whole transmission.

-The module exposes a simple busy/reject contract rather than a queue: a `sendMessageValid` pulse received while a previous report is still transmitting asserts `sendWhileBusyError` and is otherwise ignored — the in-progress transmission completes undisturbed.
-A queue was considered and deliberately deferred: since report generation and order arrival share the same physical link and baud rate, the two are naturally paced against each other, and there's no concrete evidence yet that back-to-back reports can actually arrive faster than TX can drain them.
+`message_tx.v` itself exposes a simple busy/reject contract: a `sendMessageValid` pulse received while a previous report is still transmitting asserts `sendWhileBusyError` and is otherwise ignored.
+The one-entry pending buffer that smooths this out for realistic back-to-back order flow lives one layer up, in `matching_engine.v` (see above) — a small, targeted addition rather than a full multi-entry queue, since RX and TX frames are the same length at the same baud rate and only ever overlap by one report deep under sustained load in practice.

 ## Testing